LauraPysz/LauraPysz/README.md

 - Most profficient in Python.
 - Interested in UI, UX and Data Analysis.
-- Basic knowledge of C, Java, SQL, HTML, CSS, Javascript, React.
+- Experience with C, Java, SQL, HTML, CSS, Javascript, React.
 - Intersted in bulding apps and solutions to optimize processes and user experience.